code-at-the-edge/project/README.md

 # How we work

 Tasks and deadlines are tracked using a [planning board](https://github.com/code-at-the-edge/project/projects/1) in this GitHub repo.
-We use [Slack](https://codeattheedge.slack.com/) and co-work weekly from.
+We use [Slack](https://codeattheedge.slack.com/) and co-work in-person weekly **Mondays from 1-3 pm**.